Mrkvak/homelab/README.md

 60: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --
 70: -- -- -- -- -- -- -- --
 ```
-I've even found reddit post (***FIXME***: link) mentioning the same addresses.
+I've even found reddit post (https://www.reddit.com/r/ASRock/comments/qq6s8n/pmbus_and_supermicro_pdb/) mentioning the same addresses.
 But changing these values in the .PRJ file doesn't make it work, though.
 The only obvious cause is this is just some C `#define` directives (or like) and they got baked in the code.

 Few more finds and greps and I noticed there's a `pmbus` library and binary present on the system:
 ```